 Mary Phagan was born into hard times.
-As noted by The Vintage News, she was born in Georgia at the turn of the 20th century and never knew her dad, who had passed before she was born.
+She was born in Georgia at the turn of the 20th century and never knew her dad, who had passed before she was born.

 By age ten, Phagan had already moved from her hometown of Marietta and abandoned school for work in a textile mill, which she hoped would help keep her family financially afloat.
 After Phagan’s mother Frances remarried in 1912, the family moved to Atlanta, where Phagan continued to work despite the help a new stepfather contributed to the household.
 She took up work at the National Pencil Company, where she earned ten cents an hour working 55 hours a week.